antaresprogramming/zirconium/docs/pages/components/dropdown.md

 Do not use this as a `<select>` replacement.
 This should be used for actual dropdown menus, or navigation links in mobile devices (i.e. when the navigation bar cannot contain enough horizontal links).

 Reevaluate if you actually need a dropdown.
 Although Zirconium includes dropdowns in its components, it is highly recommended that you use something else.
 Only use dropdowns if you <em>really</em> need it.

+If you actually want to use it, do not use a link as your dropdown toggle. <strong>Use an actual <code>button</code> element.</strong>